Sienci-Labs/Resources/longmill/advanced/ytsb-lm-tool-changing.md

 <h3>Setup:</h3>

 <ol>
-  <li aria-level="1">Generate your g-code to the file format .nc or .gcode.</li>
+  <li>Generate your g-code to the file format .nc or .gcode.</li>
-  <li aria-level="1">Zero your machine in the X, Y, and Z on the mounted stock material.</li>
+  <li>Zero your machine in the X, Y, and Z on the mounted stock material.</li>
-  <li aria-level="1">Open up the g-code using NC Viewer and check the first few lines for the call-out of the correct units (G20 for inches, G21 for mm) and for G90, absolute coordinates.</li>
+  <li>Open up the g-code using NC Viewer and check the first few lines for the call-out of the correct units (G20 for inches, G21 for mm) and for G90, absolute coordinates.</li>
-  <li aria-level="1">Go line by line to find where the tool changes should occur, by looking at the toolpath visualization on NC Viewer.
+  <li>Go line by line to find where the tool changes should occur, by looking at the toolpath visualization on NC Viewer.
 Use your mouse or keyboard to move to each line, and you should see an end mill following the coordinates called out in the g-code.</li>
-  <li aria-level="1">Add the following g-code for each tool change.[su_table responsive="yes"]
+  <li>Add the following g-code for each tool change.[su_table responsive="yes"]
 <table>
 <tbody>
 <tr>